iot-for-all/iot-central-rest-api-sample-companion-app/readme.md

 The CLI utility can be executed by running `node index <command>` in its source folder.
 The commands are as follows:

--   `init` - This will initialize the CLI configuration in the current folder.
+-   `config` - This will initialize the CLI configuration in the current folder.
     It will walk you through a number of steps to identify the capability model or device template for the devices you will be registering.
 -   `device <id>` - This will generate a QR code representing the device `id`,